vitotai/BrewPiLess/README.md

  The log format before v2.0 is vulnerable.
 There seems to be some unconsidered conditions that break the log.

 ## Version History
+ * v2.3.3 (Working)
+    * All HTML files can be replaced by files on SPIFFS.
+Gzip support.
+    * updated HTML/JS
+    * Add "Title" to be displayed at banner in config page.

  * v2.3.2
     * Beer Profile scheculde bug fix
     * Show hostname at banner